 the student will be held responsible for all work missed due

 to this absence.
-Absence from class or the clinical area must be
+Absence from class must be

-and/or clinical experiences.
-Any request for extended time off from class for vital situations
+class.
+Any request for extended time off from class should be

 assignment will be late, it is the student's responsibility to

-turned in late, five percent (5%) will be deducted from the final
+is turned in late, five percent (5%) will be deducted from the

-grade of the assignment.
-No assignment will be accepted more
+final grade of the assignment.
+No assignment will be

-than five (5) week days past the due date and a grade of
+accepted more than five (5) week days past the due date and a

-"0" will be assigned.
-Emergency situations will be
+grade of "0" will be assigned.
+Individual situations will be

 considered on a case-by-case basis.